 Overview

-CBT-i is really geared towards those who cannot sleep and want to learn better ways to help quiet their minds.
+CBT-i Coach is an app designed by the US Department of Veteran’s Affairs.
+It is geared towards those who cannot sleep and want to learn better ways to help quiet their minds.
 There are four main areas of the app and it does not take long to explore them all.
 An interesting feature is that you log your sleep, or lack of sleep, and the app helps you come up with a plan for better sleep.

 A unique thing about CBT-i is that there are plans you can create in advance for nights you cannot sleep.
-The journals are not as big of a feature in this app, as it’s more focused on providing educational materials to help you reframe thoughts.
+Journaling is not a major feature of this app, as it’s more focused on providing educational materials to help you reframe thoughts.
 This is a great tool for those who struggle with insomnia due to PTSD.

-CBT-i Coach was a very bare-bones app option, but it functioned exactly as it was meant to.
+CBT-i Coach was a very bare-bones app, but it functioned exactly as it was meant to.
+It offers good educational information on sleep habits for completely free.

 Pros & Cons